blekenbleu/blekenbleu.github.io/microscope/Nikon/Optiphot/index.md

 A cheap substitute was [ordered from Amazon](https://www.amazon.com/dp/B0041V9IX4).
 ![optical path](OpticalPath.jpg)

-Condenser carrier and rack are intact and working, but neither coarse nor fine stage focus knobs work.
+Condenser carrier and rack are intact and working,
+but neither coarse nor fine stage focus knobs work.

-Bizarrly, power connecton from 12V bulb to base uses 110VAC plug and receptical:
+Bizarrly, power connecton for 12V bulb uses 110VAC plug and receptacle:
 ![Optiphot 12VDC](Optiphot_12VDC.jpg)
-...although they seemingly match those on page 10 of [the Optiphot instruction manual](https://cmrf.research.uiowa.edu/sites/cmrf.research.uiowa.edu/files/nikon-optiphot-manual_0.pdf).
+...although they match those on page 10 of [the Optiphot instruction manual](https://cmrf.research.uiowa.edu/sites/cmrf.research.uiowa.edu/files/nikon-optiphot-manual_0.pdf).

-Condenser carrier and rack are seemingly identical to those on the diaphot Optiphot 66,
+Condenser carrier and rack are seemingly identical to those on the diaphot Optiphot 66;
-except that, unlike the 66, a stop prevents it running off the pinion.
+unlike the 66, its stop actually prevents running off its pinion.
-That carrier design strikes me as odd; an upper U is rigid to the rack,
+That carrier design seems odd; an upper U is rigid to the rack,
 with a screw that could anchor condensers to it, but a lower spring-loaded ring
 with two adjusting screws that presumably might be to center condensers,
 if they were tight in that floating ring and not anchored in the U...??
 ![carrier bottom](bottom.jpg)

-Condenser and substage assemblies mount on a dovetail that, also unlike on the 66.
+Condenser and substage assemblies mount on a dovetail that
-is removable from the (broken) coarse focus rack.
+is removable from the (broken) stage focus rack.
 ![substage assembly](focus.jpg)

 ### Focus
 Optiphot-1 fine focus differs from -66
-- -66 has a single 26:6 planetary gear is driven from its (fragile plastic) small fine focus gear (13:3),
+- -66 has a single 26:6 planetary gear driven from its (fragile plastic) fine focus gear (13:3),
-- -1 has 15:6 plastic planetary driven from the fine focus, driving a plastic idler that drives its 20:6 (25:3).
+- -1 15:6 plastic planetary is driven from fine focus, driving via a plastic idler its 20:6 (25:3).

 ![-1 left; -66 right](FineFocus.jpg)
     *-1 fine focus on the left;  -66 fine focus is to the right, with its fine focus shaft*

-Those last (metal) gears' 6 cog sticks thru a large brass spacer/bushing plate to drive a first coarse focus coaxial sun gear, which smaller cog drives the coarse focus planetary gear, which small cog drive the coaxial focus pinion sun gear.
+Those last (metal) gears' 6 cog sticks thru a large brass spacer/bushing plate
+to drive a first coarse focus coaxial sun gear,
+which smaller cog drives the coarse focus planetary gear,
+which small cog drive the coaxial focus pinion sun gear.

-The -1 focus evidently had been already fiddled, because its large brass spacer was only loosely threaded onto its coarse focus tube and its first coarse focus sun gear was missing.
+The -1 focus evidently had been already fiddled, because its large brass spacer was only loosely threaded onto its coarse focus tube,
+and its first coarse focus sun gear was missing.

 The -66 coarse focus tube has a retaining nut on the end without gears;
-don't yet know about the -1; its large brass spacer/bushing plate is still tightly threaded on its coarse focus tube.
+don't yet know about the -1; its large brass spacer/bushing plate is still
+tightly threaded on its coarse focus tube.

-Both focus blocks are the same width, so presumably matching fine focus shaft lengths.
+Both focus blocks are the same width,
+so presumably matching fine focus shaft lengths.

 ### Condenser
 Bought a [Zeiss 0.9 flip-top condenser](../ZeissCondenser);  got [some advice](https://www.microbehunter.com/microscopy-forum/viewtopic.php?f=5&t=15701).